African-American Presence in Deerfield, Massachusetts

 of local merchants and craftsmen.
 It has been calculated that the

-population of Deerfield included forty "servants for life"
+population of Deerfield included fifty-five "servants for life"

 from the 17th through the late 18th centuries.
 The most prominent